rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 When we form an existential proposition of some concept, we are _not_ querying Reality as we might use some standard language to query a database.
 Instead, we are grabbing hold of a stone -- an abstract stone, but no less a `Thing` for it -- and _feeling_ its connectedness to other `Things`.
 It is akin to the function of any sensory organ we posses.
 The difference, for humans anyway, is that we expend a tremendous amount of time/energy/_effort_ using and interpreting the sensory organ we call consciousness.

-This seems fair, considering that we are transmuting the stones that every other life form we know about has only tripped over, unseen.
+This seems fair, considering that we are transmuting the stones that every other life form we know about has only tripped over, blindly.

 # Summary